Indiana vs. UConn College Basketball Predictions & Picks - November 19

 Indiana Performance Insights

-- Indiana was 40th in the nation in assists (15.2 per game) last season.
+- Last season Indiana was ranked 40th in the nation in assists with 15.2 per game.

-- The Hoosiers made 5.7 3-pointers per game and shot 36.8% from beyond the arc last year, ranking 329th and 44th, respectively, in the country.
+- The Hoosiers made 5.7 3-pointers per game and shot 36.8% from beyond the arc last year, ranking 329th and 44th, respectively, in college basketball.

-- Indiana gave up 7.5 3-pointers per game and conceded 33.4% from beyond the arc last season, ranking 218th and 149th, respectively, in the nation.

-- The Hoosiers took 26.6% percent of their shots from beyond the arc last season, and 20.1% of their made baskets are from there.
-Inside the arc, they attempted 73.4% of their shots, with 79.9% of their makes coming from there.
+- Defensively, Indiana was 218th in the nation in 3-pointers conceded per game at 7.5 last year.
+It was 149th in 3-point percentage conceded at 33.4%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.